-The spending control totals fall into three categories: NEA/PTEA-derived provincial control totals, the SHSderived provincial control totals, and the administrative data-derived small-area (census tract level) control totals.
+The spending control totals fall into three categories: NEA/PTEA-derived provincial control totals, the SHS-derived provincial control totals, and the administrative data-derived small-area (census tract level) control totals.

 The NEA and PTEA's consumption estimates form a set of authoritative control numbers, which are originated primarily from Statistics Canada's Quarterly Survey of Financial Statements (QSFS) and augmented by the SHS.
 In practice, the QSFS program produces robust consumption estimates, with its data derived from the financial statements of household serving institutions rather than relying on the memory recall of household members.
 In 2019, the matching mechanism between NEA/PTEA and SHS was enhanced to more precisely reconcile the coverage gaps between the two sources.
 This enhancement allows us to derive more accurate controls from NEA/PTEA wherever applicable, and hence correct for response and reporting biases within our SHS-derived models.
+The most recent available year of PTEA and NEA data is 2020 and 2021, respectively.
+Provincial shares of expenditure from PTEA as well as national NEA dollar values are projected to the current year (2022) by leveraging historical data to fit linear and non-linear lines for each category.
+Provincial controls are then obtained by rolling out projected provincial shares onto NEA dollar values.
+The projection is also cross checked with data from trade association if necessary.

 The shelter and miscellaneous expenditure categories from NEA/PTEA cannot be reconciled directly with the SHS due to inconsistent definitions between the two sources.
 The estimated consumption for these two categories is controlled directly to SHS.
-On the other hand, the CRA data are prepared at the census tract and higher level of geography, and the data are used to guide our estimates for household income taxes paid, employment insurance premiums, Canada/Quebec Pension Plan payments, charitable contributions, etc. These financial-related outlays account for about 20 percent of total Canadian household expenditures.
+On the other hand, the CRA data are prepared at the census tract level of geography, and the data are used to guide our estimates for household income taxes paid, employment insurance premiums, Canada/Quebec Pension Plan payments, charitable contributions, etc. These financial-related outlays account for about 20 percent of total Canadian household expenditures.
+Furthermore, the process of census tract level CRA data also involves imputation of missing values, where we apply proprietary imputation techniques that factor in spatial-temporal patterns.